-Validate whether the risks identified for the Output 1 in the FAA and Funding proposal, APRs and the ATLAS Risk Management Module are the most important and whether the risk ratings applied are appropriate and up to date.
+Validate whether the risks identified in the FAA and Funding proposal, APRs and the ATLAS Risk Management Module are the most important and whether the risk ratings applied are appropriate and up to date.
 If not, explain why.
 In addition, assess the following risks to sustainability

-5.5.1 Financial risks to the Output 1 sustainability:
+5.5.1 Financial risks to sustainability:

-What is the likelihood of financial and economic resources to support the Output 1 not being available once the GCF assistance ends (consider potential resources can be from multiple sources, such as the public and private sectors, income generating activities, and other funding that will be adequate financial resources for sustaining project's outcomes)?
+What is the likelihood of financial and economic resources not being available once the GCF assistance ends (consider potential resources can be from multiple sources, such as the public and private sectors, income generating activities, and other funding that will be adequate financial resources for sustaining project's outcomes)?

-5.5.2 Socio-economic risks to the Output 1 sustainability:
+5.5.2 Socio-economic risks to sustainability:

-Are there any social or political risks that may jeopardize sustainability of the Output 1?
-What is the risk that the level of stakeholder ownership (including ownership by governments and other key stakeholders) will be insufficient to allow for the Output to be sustained?
-Do the various key stakeholders see that it is in their interest that the Output 1 is sustained and related Output benefits continue to flow?
-Is there sufficient public / stakeholder awareness in support of the Output 1 sustainability?
-Are lessons learned in framework of the Output 1 being documented by the Project Team on a continual basis and shared/ transferred to appropriate parties who could learn from the Output activities and potentially replicate and/or scale them in the future?
+Are there any social or political risks that may jeopardize sustainability of project outcomes?
+What is the risk that the level of stakeholder ownership (including ownership by governments and other key stakeholders) will be insufficient to allow for the project outcomes/benefits to be sustained?
+Do the various key stakeholders see that it is in their interest that the project benefits continue to flow?
+Is there sufficient public / stakeholder awareness in support of the long-term objectives of the project?
+Are lessons learned being documented by the Project Team on a continual basis and shared/ transferred to appropriate parties who could learn from the project and potentially replicate and/or scale it in the future?